Preparing for the transition from IBOR to risk free rates.

 What are IBORs?

 "IBOR" stands for InterBank Offered Rates.
-These interest rate benchmarks reflect the average interest rate of transactions on the unsecured interbank lending market, in different currencies and tenors.
+The IBOR is an average rate that is representative of the rates at which large, leading internationally active banks with access to the wholesale unsecured funding market, could fund themselves in such market in particular currencies for certain tenors.
 They are used to set interest rates on a global basis for a wide variety of financial products, including derivatives, loans, bonds and structured products.

 LIBOR (the London interbank offered rate) and EURIBOR (the Euro interbank offered rate) are both examples of commonly used IBORs.